-If you don’t think your customers can change the way others think about your product, think again.
+If you don’t think your customers have the power to change the way others think about your product, think again.

-For the better part of the first half, the Twitter universe was out in force–and they were not talking about the action on the field.
+For the better part of the first half, the Twitter universe was out in full force– and they were not talking about the action on the field.
 Comment after comment was simply about the confusion of watching the game and thinking that every play was a penalty.
 On what should be the best night of the season, ESPN was getting killed on social media.

 But give ESPN credit, because it didn’t need a day of reflection and meetings to get it right.
 They reacted quickly, and by halftime, viewers saw the normal black background and white lettering they had grown accustomed to seeing.
 ESPN even responded to the criticism on social media, commenting they were calling an “audible” and would make the change.
 The power of viewer feedback was felt at ESPN.